“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 The MSc Psychology (Conversion) is a conversion course for graduates who wish to pursue a professional career in psychology; for instance, in educational, occupational or clinical psychology.

-On successful completion of the course, you’ll possess enhanced intellectual and thinking skills, problem solving, interpersonal awareness, communication skills and the ability to develop arguments supported by relevant evidence, team work and IT and data handling skills.
+Upon successfully completing the course, you'll possess enhanced intellectual and thinking skills, problem-solving, interpersonal awareness, communication skills and the ability to develop arguments supported by relevant evidence, teamwork and IT and data handling skills.

-There are numerous career paths available to psychology graduates with British Psychological Society (BPS) accreditation.
+Numerous career paths are available to psychology graduates with British Psychological Society (BPS) accreditation.
 The more traditional careers include counselling and clinical psychology, occupational or educational psychology, mental health, forensic psychology, cognitive behavioural therapy, and sport and exercise psychology.
 In addition, there are broader career options, including personnel management, research, teaching, social work and health.
 The BPS website at https://careers.bps.org.uk/ is an excellent source of career advice.

-Postgraduate options include further studies at Master’s or PhD level.
-Graduates can also progress to graduate schemes, which are long term employment contracts usually with a large corporate company offering advanced training packages.
+Postgraduate options include further studies at the master's or PhD level.
+Graduates can also progress to graduate schemes, which are long-term employment contracts, usually with a large corporate company offering advanced training packages.

 Although some psychology graduates become professional psychologists, many others go on work in related fields.
-Graduates can use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or postgraduate study may be required.
+Graduates can use the qualification as a stepping-stone into a range of other careers, bearing in mind that some of these roles will require relevant experience and/or postgraduate study.
 Some of these careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.